LukeMoraglia/lukemoraglia.github.io/_pages/about_me.md

 I am currently a PhD student in Cognition and Neuroscience at the University of Texas at Dallas.
 My research is on multivariate statistics and their applications to data in cognition, neuroscience, other big data fields.
 I enjoy data manipulation, modeling, and visualization.
-My language of choice is R, though I'm also exploring Python, and have knowledge of C++.
+My language of choice for my research is R, though I'm also proficient in Python for data science and have experience with C++.
-More about my experiences and skills can be found on my resume.
+More about my professional experience and skills can be found on my on my [LinkedIn](https://www.linkedin.com/in/lukemoraglia/){:target="blank"}.

 ## How I got here